FernandoFH/FernandoFH/README.md

 - 💻 I’m currently VAS Engineer at Telefonica
 - 🎓 Telecom Enginee

-- ✍🏻 Writing in Medium and Dev
+- ✍🏻 Writing in Medium and Dev.to
 - 🗣  Sharing tech stuff in Twitter
-- 🚧 Indie VideoGeme in process
+- 🚧 Indie VideoGeme Dev in process

 - 📝 See my [Curriculum Vitae]() to get more info.